 Iuka in Tishomingo County, Mississippi — The American South (East South Central)

 Location.
-34° 47.266′ N, 88° 14.499′ W. Marker is in Iuka, Mississippi, in Tishomingo County.
-Marker is on Woodall Mountain Road (County Highway 185).
+34° 48.202′ N, 88° 12.399′ W. Marker is in Iuka, Mississippi, in Tishomingo County.
+Marker is on Battleground Drive, on the right when traveling south.
 Touch for map.
-Marker is located at the end of Woodall Mountain Road, at the summit of the mountain.
-Marker is in this post office area: Iuka MS 38852, United States of America.
+Marker is at or near this postal address: 1251 Battleground Drive, Iuka MS 38852, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within one mile of this marker, measured as the crow fliesPatriot William Gray (approx. ¼ mile away); The 11th Ohio Battery (approx. 0.4 miles away); Battle of Iuka (approx. half a mile away); Iuka Normal (approx. 0.8 miles away); "Twin Magnolias" (approx. one mile away); Confederate Heroes Monument (approx. one mile away); Old Tishomingo County Courthouse (approx. one mile away); Iuka (approx. 1.1 miles away).
 Touch for a list and map of all markers in Iuka.

 Credits.
 This page was last revised on August 8, 2021.
 It was originally submitted on January 19, 2012, by Sandra Hughes Tidwell of Killen, Alabama, USA.
 This page has been viewed 771 times since then and 36 times this year.
 Last updated on August 5, 2021, by Robert Heyward of Prattville, Alabama.
 Photos: 1, 2, 3. submitted on January 19, 2012, by Sandra Hughes Tidwell of Killen, Alabama, USA. • J. Makali Bruton was the editor who published this page.